 Due to the nature of our bodies, standard X-rays and blood tests are unable to detect deficiencies in our bone health – having normal calcium levels in a blood test does not mean that you have healthy bones!
 Bone mineral density testing, such as a DEXA scan, is considered the gold standard for picking up the early signs of osteoporosis, however, this may not be accessible to everyone.
 Therefore, ensuring our diet provides adequate calcium is the first step in prevention.

-The Australian Dietary Guidelines recommend that most Australians consume 2-3 serves of milk or milk alternatives per day, to ensure they are getting enough calcium to look after their bones.
+The Australian Dietary Guidelines recommend that most Australians consume 2-3 servings of milk or milk alternatives per day, to ensure they are getting enough calcium to look after their bones.

-Women over the age of 50 are actually recommended to consume 4 serves per day, as they are at particularly high risk of osteoporosis due to hormonal changes.
-A serve is 1 cup of cow’s milk, 200g yoghurt or 40g cheese.
+Women over the age of 50 are actually recommended to consume 4 servings per day, as they are at a particularly high risk of osteoporosis due to hormonal changes.
+A serving is 1 cup of cow’s milk, 200g yogurt, or 40g cheese.

 Although dairy is the best quality and most abundant source of calcium, other foods such as sardines, tinned salmon, and tofu also contribute to meeting your overall daily requirements.

-With a lot of us spending more time at home and indoors due to COVID-19, this can be bad news for our bone health.
+With a lot of us spending more time at home and indoors, this can be bad news for our bone health.
 In summer, a few minutes mid-morning or mid-afternoon is generally adequate for vitamin D, and in winter longer exposure times are needed.

-World Osteoporosis Day is dedicated to raising global awareness of the prevention, diagnosis and treatment of osteoporosis and metabolic bone disease.
-Slowing bone loss and increasing bone mass are essential for preventing osteoporosis.
+World Osteoporosis Day is dedicated to raising global awareness of the prevention, diagnosis, and treatment of osteoporosis and metabolic bone disease.
+Slowing bone loss and increasing bone mass is essential for preventing osteoporosis.
 Having a healthy balanced diet, staying active, getting regular health checks, and being aware of common risk factors are all ways you can support your bones and ensure a great quality of life.